tensorlayer/TensorLayer/README.md

 sess.close()
 ```

-We provide many helper functions (like `fit()` , `test()`) that is similar to Keras; however, if you want to understand the underlying training details, it is suggested to use TensorFlow’s methods directly to gain fine-grain control over the training process (e.g., `sess.run()`).
-See the example `tutorial_mnist.py` for more details.

-Many more examples can be found [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).
+We provide many helper functions (like `fit()` , `test()`) that is similar to Keras to facilitate your development; however, if you want to obtain a fine-grain control over the model or its training process, you can use TensorFlow’s methods like `sess.run()` in your program directly (`tutorial_mnist.py` provides more details about this).
+Many more DL and RL examples can be found [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).

 # Documentation